SillyTavern/SillyTavern/.github/readme.md

 SillyTavern has extensibility support, with some additional AI modules hosted via [SillyTavern Extras API](https://github.com/SillyTavern/SillyTavern-extras)

 * Author's Note / Character Bias
-* Character emotional expressions
+* Character emotional expressions (sprites)
 * Auto-Summary of the chat history
-* Sending images to chat, and the AI interpreting the content.
+* Sending images to chat, and the AI interpreting the content
 * Stable Diffusion image generation (5 chat-related presets plus 'free mode')
 * Text-to-speech for AI response messages (via ElevenLabs, Silero, or the OS's System TTS)
+* ChromaDB vector storage for smarter chat prompt formatting

 A full list of included extensions and tutorials on how to use them can be found in the [Docs](https://docs.sillytavern.app/extras/extensions/).